miroslavchakarov/smart-messroom/README.md

  (DONE!) - To make the ADC (Analogue-to-Digital-Converter) and the 2004 LCD screen work with Rust and RPI2.
 (See other two repos)
  - Raise an event when worker picks up food from the food container and assign the difference in grams to the current customer.
+ - Calibration funcion (tara) while program running.
+(Currently the calibration value is hard coded)
- - Ability to reset and start from the beginning in case quantity is not appropriate.
+ - Ability to reset and start measurement from the beginning in case quantity is not appropriate.

 The long-term goals for this system would be the following: